gulpsome/beverage/README.md

 var gulp = require(‘beverage’)()
 ```

-Beverage will use your local gulp if you have it installed, or else its own if you don't care about running a specific version.
-This happens automatically, the gulp from your dependencies being given priority if found.
-The options in the above example come from `.beverage` but you could also provide you own as a first argument.
+Beverage will use your local gulp and you must have it installed, something that gulp itself insists on.
+Otherwise you will be reminded.
+The options in this last example come from `.beverage` but you could also provide you own as a first argument.

 ### Configure